 Jazz shoes, wide feet

-So Danca JZ45: order Medium or Wide width
+So Danca JZ45: the one jazz shoe that publishes width options, order Medium or Wide

 Tan is final sale.
-Order Black or Caramel for exchange option on first fit.
+Order Black or Caramel for exchange safety net.

 Tap adult, wide feet